squareboat/serverless-media-worker/README.md

 ## Introduction

 A ready-to-use configurable media worker for image compression and video transcoding tasks.
 You can compress images and transcode videos at ease.
-This is higly scalable because of the serverless architecture it supports.
+This is highly scalable because of the serverless architecture it supports.

 As simple as running a 2-3 commands, one time setup and nothing more.
 We promise! 🙆

-> ⚡ Currently supports only AWS Lamba
+> ⚡ Currently supports only AWS Lambda

 ---

 ## Installation

-This package internally uses [Serverless Framework](https://www.serverless.com/) for maintainance and deployment purposes.
+This package internally uses [Serverless Framework](https://www.serverless.com/) for maintenance and deployment purposes.

 ```python
 # 1. Install Serverless CLI tool